 Loyola, established in 1852, has been serving students and the Baltimore business community for more than 75 years.
 The Sellinger School of Business and Management focuses on inspiring and preparing students to become responsible business leaders who make their companies and their communities stronger.
 The Sellinger School earned initial AACSB accreditation in 1988 and now maintains dual AACSB accreditation for accounting and business administration programs.

-The management and international business department at Loyola offers a Bachelor of Business Administration with a concentration in international business.
-This proposal would make the program a discrete major-the BBA in International Business.
+The management and international business department at Loyola offers a Bachelor of Business Administration with a concentration in management.
+This proposal would make the program a discrete major-the BBA in Leadership and Organizational Effectiveness.